tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 In situations where you still need to iterate on an Action directly on your real project's main branch, I would guess that the value the workflow will provide will outweigh the minor dent in your commit history, making it worth it.

 If you have any suggestions for how to test an Action on a project without requiring multiple commits to the main branch, please reach out and let me know.
-I would like to update this post to include a suggestion for this situation.
+I hope to be able to update this post to include a suggestion for this situation.

 ## Conclusion